FairwindsOps/insights-docs/docs/technical-details/self-hosted/database.md

 **Note:**
 If you already have the CNPG operator installed and configured in your cluster, you should set these options to `false` to prevent the chart from attempting to install the operator or its webhooks/CRDs.

-Make sure only one CNPG operator instance manages your database resources to avoid conflicts.

 Similarly, we will install an ephemeral Timescale using a subchart.
 Again, this is not recommended for a production installation due to the possibility of data loss.